Melaleuca formosa: Taxonomy and naming

 In 2006 Lyndley Craven sank Callistemon into Melaleuca giving the new combination Melaleuca formosa for this species.
 However, this change is controversial and is not accepted by the Australian Plant Census or the National Herbarium of New South Wales.
-Callistemon formosus is regarded as a synonym of Melaleuca formosa by the Queensland Herbarium and by the Royal Botanic Gardens, Kew.
+Callistemon formosus is regarded as a synonym of Melaleuca formosa by the Queensland Herbarium and by Plants of the World Online.

 Distribution and habitat

-This melaleuca occurs in near coastal districts in south eastern Queensland where it grows in vine forest or as an understorey plant beneath eucalypts in loam or sandy soil over trachyte.
+This melaleuca occurs in near coastal districts in south eastern Queensland, where it grows in vine forest or as an understorey plant beneath eucalypts in loam or sandy soil over trachyte.

 Conservation status

 Melaleuca formosa is classified as "near threatened" under the Government of Queensland Nature Conservation Act (1992).

 Use in horticulture

 Melaleuca formosa is grown as a street tree in Kingaroy.
 It is recommended as a shrub to be grown under powerlines and has been found to be relatively tolerant to the fungal disease, myrtle rust (Uredo rangelii).